← Back to Blog

 Before I switched to a local-model-first setup, I had a habit I'm slightly embarrassed to admit: I used to redact character names and place names before pasting into cloud AI tools, then manually replace them afterward.
 I told myself it was a reasonable precaution.
 Really, it was an admission that I didn't fully trust the service.

 Now I paste raw chapters directly.
-The AI reading my manuscript is running on my machine.
+The model reading my manuscript is running on my machine.
 The data doesn't go anywhere.
-It's a small thing, but it removed a friction I didn't realise was affecting my creative flow.
+It's a small thing, but it removed a friction I hadn't realised was affecting my creative flow — and the difference showed up in how often I actually asked for help, which turned out to be the whole point.

 The Best Offline AI Writing Options, Ranked

-• NovelMage - Purpose-built for novelists, supports Ollama and LM Studio natively, full novel features work offline including the Codex, scene tools, and continuity checks.
+• NovelMage — purpose-built for novelists, connects to Ollama and LM Studio natively, and the full novel toolkit keeps working offline: Codex, scene tools, continuity checks.
+One-time $99.99, no subscription and no per-token billing on top.

 Frequently Asked Questions